mendrik/feather/feather-docs/content/overview/index.md

         init(element: HTMLElement) {
             this.render('default')
-            setTimeout(function () {
-                this.who = "everyone"
-            }.bind(this), 2000)
         }

+        @On({event: 'click', selector: 'button'})
+        click() {
+            this.who = 'everyone'
+        }

         @Template('default')
         protected getBaseTemplate() {
-            return `Hello {{who}}!`
+            return `Hello {{who}}! <button>Change</button>`
         }
     }
 }

 ```

 Now whenever the value of `who` changes, the text node will update automatically.
-You can bind properties
-in 4 different places within the template and in combination with the property type only some of them make
+You can bind properties in 4 different places within a template and in combination with the property type only some of
-sense.
+them make sense.
 Let's have a look:

 * <div>`<div class="right {{variable}} large">...</div>`<br>As a new class in the class attribute (only strings)</div>
 * <div>`<div class="red" style="{{variable}}">...</div>`<br>Within an arbitrary attribute (only strings and booleans)</div>
 * <div>`<div class="red" {{variable}}>...</div>`<br>As a property hook (booleans and arrays but no transformer methods)</div>
 * <div>`<div class="red">Some {{variable}} text!</div>`<br>Within a text node (only strings)</div>

-> Note that any binding can convert booleans, numbers or arrays into strings.
+> Note that any binding can convert booleans, numbers, objects or arrays into strings.
 This is done but declaring a *transformer*
 > function in the widget class.
 You can then bind it like this: `<div class="{{variable:formatAsString}}">...</div>`

 ### Attributes